 MacKinnon and Anderson presented a star blanket to their mentor, Cook.
 “We really wanted to honour all the paths she cleared for us,” Anderson said.

 Cook said with gratitude that starting her career with the northern unit gave her the foundation for everything she has achieved.

 “Everybody talks about the future of health care … and how it’s time that we had equity for Indigenous people,” Cook said.
 “I’m convinced that this is the time.”

 The gala raised more than $50,000 for the 50th anniversary legacy fund established by Ongomiizwin – Health Services.
-The fund will support opportunities for Indigenous people to enter careers in the health sciences.
-Donate here.
+The fund, which is still accepting donations, will support opportunities for Indigenous people to enter careers in the health sciences.

-View a photo gallery of the Ongomiizwin – Health Services 50th Anniversary Gala here.
+View a photo gallery of the Ongomiizwin – Health Services 50th Anniversary Gala.